 Squamous cell carcinoma (SCC) is the second most common type of skin cancer.
-It is highly curable if treated early.
-While generally not life-threatening, it can spread and cause complications if not treated.
+Thanks to the work and investment of people like Lindsay Rosenwald in the biopharma industry, it is highly curable if treated early.
+This would not be te case if not for the thorough research into this type of cancer.
+It’s important that investment is put into the research side of things for more effectiveness in treatment to become available.
+This means supplying research laboratories with equipment, like an extended range of serological pipettes and microscopes.
+While the cancer is highly treatable if caught early, and generally not life-threatening, it can spread and cause complications if not treated.
 It often appears on skin that has had sun exposure over many years, including all parts of the head, neck, backs of the hands and lower legs, though it can appear anywhere on the body, including the lips, inside the mouth, and genitals.

 Causes: Ultraviolet rays from the sun or tanning beds are the primary cause, especially with a history of sunburn.
 Those with fair or freckled skin, blond or red hair, or blue, green, or hazel eyes are more prone to developing SCC.
 People with a history of skin cancer, a weakened immune system, and some types of human papillomavirus (HPV) are also more susceptible.
 Some SCCs stem from actinic keratoses.
 Smoking and exposure to cancer-causing chemicals such as insecticides, herbicides, and arsenic are also risk factors.

 Symptoms: See a dermatologist if you observe any of the following on your skin:

 - Hard bump or lump that may have a crust and may bleed